-- There will be a maximum of 7 runs per inning allowed except after the 5th inning, which are unlimited.
-All innings for Playoff games will be unlimited.
+- There will be a maximum of seven (7) runs per inning allowed except after the 5th inning, which are unlimited.
+This applies to Playoff games also.

 - ALL teams are responsible for reporting their game scores immediately after the game.
 Please respond to the Sportdoggy email to report game results.
 You may also text the league director at (408)390-4696 or email email@example.com on any Softball related issue.